-We are dropping:

-SBAC and Local ELA and Math performance
+We are dropping: SBAC and Local ELA and Math performance

-To capture qualitative data, we will add an additional metric to this action:

-A report of the To Estimated Actual Fable. otal Estimated Act I Percentages of In ual Expenditures numbers for last year's act for last year's act ions may be foun ions may be foun d in the Annual Uր d in the Contribut odate Table.
-A repo ing Actions Annua ort of the Il Update
+2.14 To capture qualitative data, we will add an additional metric to this action: Educational Partner Input for EL, FY, LI and all students A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.